HomeSmartMesh/website-hugo/content/docs/applications/home3d.md

 UWB development environment
 {{<icon_button relref="/docs/networks/ultrawideband/" text="Networks / Ultra Wide Band RTLS" >}}

+Support, reviews, experience exchange and ideas related to this page content can be discussed in the dedicated discord channel
+{{<icon_button text="Discord - #smart-home-3d " href="https://discord.gg/4mEpx9jyF7" icon="discord" >}}

 ## Getting Started
 1. host this project on your local raspberry pi or see ['Local host vs Remote host' section](#Local-host-vs-remote-host) on how to use the live demo